wjglerum/quarkus-ai-agent-workshop/step-06-rag/README.md

 > `./mvnw quarkus:add-extension -Dextension=easy-rag`

 ### 2) Add a local embedding model (to avoid remote calls)
+> [!WARNING]
+> If you are using an Intel Mac, you might encounter an error when using the BGE model.
+> In that case, check out this [issue thread](https://github.com/langchain4j/langchain4j/issues/2144).
+> You might need to downgrade the LangChain4j version.

 We’ll use the small ONNX BGE model that runs locally.
 Add a dependency for the model to `pom.xml`: